Westie Rescue SouthEast

 6. Due to the high number of applications received, further communication will only be with the potential adopter.
 We are a small organization made up of ONLY volunteers, therefore responding to each and every interested party isn’t possible.

-7. Our dogs are primarily fostered in the greater Charlotte, NC and Raleigh, NC regions.
+7. Our dogs are fostered in private homes.
+We do not disclose the location for privacy of the foster family.
 Any applicant must be within a 4 hour driving window of the rescue dog.
 We require a home visit and meet and greet prior to any potential adoption.
 This does not guarantee an adoption.
 Adopters must be willing to travel to the dog.
+Pertinent info will be discussed if you are chosen for a meet and greet.

 8. We focus on matching dogs with adopters based on what’s best for the dog’s unique needs and temperament.
 Our goal is to ensure that our rescue dogs find their perfect fit for a forever home.

-If you need to surrender a Westie or know of a Westie in need, please contact our Rescue Coordinator; coordinator@westierescuesoutheast.org
+If you need to surrender a Westie or know of a Westie in need, please contact us through our portal on this site.

 At Westie Rescue Southeast our mission is to place each of our dogs in a safe, loving, and lasting forever home.
 Many of our dogs have already experienced upheaval and loss, and we work hard to ensure their next home is truly their last.